-Sarah S. Gold is a Partner in the Litigation Department and co-head of the Securities Litigation Group.
+Sarah S. Gold is a partner in the Litigation Department.

 Sarah served as an Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney's Office for the Southern District of New York, including in the securities frauds unit, for six years prior to entering private practice.